 The only thing I could think to do was take a few days off of work with a bad excuse because I needed space to breathe.
 I called my health insurance company's Substance Abuse and Mental Health division and asked for help.
 I met with a counselor who had me take the standard "Are you an Alcoholic" test, and I naturally answered "yes" to most of the questions but still couldn't admit to a problem.
 Hell, I was only 24 and didn't live under a bridge with paper bag-covered bottles of booze.
 I never drove drunk.
 So how could I be an alcoholic?
 Still though, I took that lovely woman's suggestion and gave the group counseling sessions she led a try, and that was the beginning of my journey.
 Five weeks, three days a week for two hours each, coupled with 15 hours of Alcoholics Anonymous (that's 15 separate times I had to sheepishly walk to the front of the room and get my paper signed).
 All of us were breathalyzed at the beginning of every counseling session--it was intense.
 We would always recite our sobriety dates at the beginning of "class," and while mine continued to stay the same, many from my cohort changed each week.
 Somehow, mine miraculously didn't change.
 I started to like not having alcohol as a crutch, but I still couldn't think in terms of "forever."
 It's only when I read Smashed: Story of a Drunken Girlhood (Koren Zailckas is brilliant, by the way) that I felt an internal click--something (my newfound sobriety?) was churning inside of me.
 It was like living my life, in book form.

 Soon my recovery started to become a source of pride for me.
 I would celebrate each month, and then each year.
-Lo and behold, by doing this "one day at a time" (one of the 12 step-isms that I will always love—and have, literally, tattooed on my back), with constant support from my family, friends, and a sense of spiritual attachment to the universe/nature, I will be celebrating ten years of continuous sobriety on July 14th.
+Lo and behold, by doing this "one day at a time" (one of the 12 step-isms that I will always love—and have, literally, tattooed on my back), with constant support from my family, friends, and a sense of spiritual attachment to the universe/nature, I celebrated ten years of long-term recovery on July 14th, 2017.

 Don’t get me wrong, I still have OCD.
 I still have panic attacks.
 I still have regular problems that regular people have.